jclouds/legacy-jclouds/README.txt

 our compute api supports: ec2, gogrid, rackspace, rimuhosting, vcloud, terremark,
+                          eucalyptus, hosting.com, bluelock, ibmdev, slicehost

+  * note * the pom dependency org.jclouds/jclouds-allcompute gives you access to to all of these providers

-                          eucalyptus, hosting.com, bluelock, ibmdev, slicehost our blobstore api supports: s3, rackspace, azure, atmos online, att synaptic, walrus, googlestorage, transient (in-memory)
+our blobstore api supports: s3, rackspace, azure, atmos online, att synaptic,
+                          walrus, googlestorage, transient (in-memory)

+  * note * the pom dependency org.jclouds/jclouds-allblobstore gives you access to to all of these providers

+we also have rest clients for: chef, opscodeplatform, pcs2 (mezeo), sdn (nirvanix), twitter

+If you want access to all jclouds components, include the maven dependency org.jclouds/jclouds-all

 BlobStore Example (Java):
   // init
   context = new BlobStoreContextFactory().createContext(